zanix/home-assistant-config/README.md

 ### Lights

-- front lights off at night
+- Front lights off at night
-- front lights on at night
+- Front lights on at night
 - Set brightness on all office lights
 - Turn off all lights when away
 - Turn on some lights when arriving